Types of Funds

 Executive Director Diane Brown will be happy to speak with you about the type of fund that best suits the needs of your client.
 Call her at (607) 772-6773.

 Designated funds are established by donors to achieve a designated purpose among a designated population.
 For example, such funds might be set up to make annual or periodic grants to a list of charities pre-determined by the original donors.
-They could also be established to issue grants to nonprofits in a specific geographic area, a county or a municipality.
+They could also be established to issue grants to nonprofits in a specific geographic area, a county, school district or a municipality.
 Or they could be set up to do both; it all depends on what your client wishes to achieve through the fund.
-Unlike a Donor Advised fund, however, the complete parameters for grantmaking for the fund must be established through the fund agreement at the time the fund is established, and after that point, donor involvement is limited.
+Unlike a Donor Advised fund, however, the parameters for grantmaking for the fund are established through the fund agreement at the time the fund is established.
+Distributions are often determined by an advisory committee or if the donor so chooses, their involvement can be limited and the Foundation then makes distributions based on the fund agreement and the wishes of the donor.
 For many donors this is exactly what they want: They like the idea that they can set in motion a meaningful, personal charitable legacy and be confident that it will operate without their having to devote precious time and attention to it, even after their deaths.

 Designated funds may be set up by others besides individuals or families.
 They can be an excellent option for a private foundation that is considering dissolution, perhaps because its board members or trustees are aging and there is no one to take their place, but that wants to ensure that the foundation’s charitable legacy continues even without their future involvement.